 Early benchmarks for EHR question answering primarily focus on translating natural language queries into SQL over non-standard schemas.
 They vary in question authenticity yet lack fidelity to standardized protocols like HL7 FHIR.
 MIMICSQL~\citep{wang2020textsql} employs synthetic questions on MIMIC-III~\citep{pollard2018eicu}, while EHRSQL~\citep{lee2023ehrsql} and EHRSQL-2024~\citep{lee-etal-2024-overview} increase realism by curating clinician-sourced questions from over 200 healthcare professionals, grounded in eICU, MIMIC-III~\citep{johnson2019mimiciii}, and MIMIC-IV~\citep{johnson2023mimiciv} databases.
 These benchmarks capture authentic clinical needs but remain tied to SQL and site-specific schemas, which limits interoperability and real-time exchange.
-In contrast, our benchmark combines clinical questions from EHRSQL with real patient records in MIMIC-IV and the system fidelity of MIMIC-IV-FHIR~\citep{bennett2024mimicivfhir} to address these interoperability limitations.
+In contrast, our benchmark combines real clinical questions and real patient records from EHRSQL-2024 (grounded in MIMIC-IV) with the system fidelity of MIMIC-IV-FHIR~\citep{bennett2024mimicivfhir} to address existing interoperability limitations.

 \paragraph{FHIR-integrated QA benchmarks}

 Several benchmarks address the shift toward FHIR for question answering. \citet{soni2020using} and \citet{kothari2025questionansweringpatientmedical} evaluate models using clinician-sourced questions but rely on Synthea~\citep{walonoski2018synthea}, a synthetic patient dataset.
 Although these works integrate FHIR, they overlook real-world challenges such as handling thousands of medical events and managing missing or unnormalized clinical terms.
 Our benchmark targets these gaps by grounding clinician-sourced questions in de-identified, real patient records from MIMIC-IV-FHIR.